Now that you've collected the Salesforce data you need for the Sales Quote document using Query Builder, it's time to build the Document Template.

 Here are some examples of how you can fill in the field:

-- If the field is left empty, the generated file appears in the same folder as the template document.
+- If the field is left empty, the generated document appears in the root folder of OneDrive.

 If you leave the field untouched, the PDF_1_7 version is applied by default.

-The "Locale" field displays such data as currency, numbers, date, and time in the generated document in the format of the desired country's locale.
-If this field is not specified, the current user's locale is used.
+The Locale field displays currency, numbers, date, and times in the generated document in the format of the desired country's locale.
+If this field is empty, the locale of the user who generates documents is used.

 In the screenshot below, we used the Croatian locale as an example.
 Here you can find more information on how to use the field.